Yaachaka/C_book_solutions/Chap15_Writing Large Programs/knkcch15readme.txt

 a line tend to have slightly wider gaps between them than the words at the beginning.
 (For example, the words closer to the end might have three spaces between them, while the words closer to the beginning might be separated by only two spaces.)
-Improve the program by having write_line alternate between putting the larger gaps ut the end of the line and putting them at the beginning of the line.
+Improve the program by having write_line alternate between putting the larger gaps at the end of the line and putting them at the beginning of the line.

 @@@@ Project 2: knkcch15proj02:*******************************************